Section 80-IAC: Tax Incentives for Startups

 Structure of the Incorporation

-When the startup is not formed by splitting up, or the reconstruction, of a business that is already in existence.
-Although, this condition shall not apply in respect of a startup which is formed as result of a re-establishment, reconstruction, revival or reconstruction by the assessee of the business of any such undertaking as stated in Section 33B, in the circumstances and within the period specified in that section.
+The startup should not be formed by splitting up, or the reconstruction, of a business that is already in existence.
+However, this condition shall not apply in respect of a startup which is formed as a result of a re-establishment, reconstruction, revival or reconstruction by the assessee of the business of any such undertaking as stated in Section 33B, in the circumstances and within the period specified in that section.

 Plants and Machinery

-It is not formed by a transfer to a new business of machinery or plant previously used for any purpose.
+The business enterprise should not be formed by a transfer to a new business of machinery or plant previously used for any purpose.
 However, any machinery which was used outside India by any individual other than the assessee shall not be regarded as machinery or plant used in prior for any purpose, if all the following conditions are fulfilled, namely:

 - If the machinery or plant was not, at any time before the date of the installation by the assessee, used in India.